 A while ago my grandfather passed away.
 He was elderly and very fragile physically and it should not have come as a surprise to anyone that his life was drawing to an end.
-However for some reason, my whole world changed in an instance.
+However, for some reason, my whole world shifted in an instance.
 Not physically and nothing was different per say, but there is a giant gap where this man used to be.

-For me he was the essence of my life, always a cornerstone, non intrusive, stable and constantly present even though I live in another country.
+For me he was the essence of my life, always a cornerstone, non-intrusive, stable and constantly present even though I live in another country.
 There was no other person alive I loved as long and unconditionally as my grandfather and no other person who loved me the same way.
-It is a rare gift to grow up in this faint but ever present glow of love and a caring parental figure who`s kindness was evident from the first breath you ware able to gulp down.
+It is a rare gift to grow up in this faint but ever-present glow of love and with a caring parental figure who`s kindness was evident from the first breath you ware able to suck down.

 We didn't exactly make things easy for him either, but one thing was always clear, he loved us, all of us, even when our very existence seemed somewhat a waste of space in the big picture.
 But he always had hope for us.
-I'm not entirely sure whether any of us ever lived up to what we imagined was his expectations of us, but we try, for him, for us, for our own kids, because it makes sense to us to be a better version of ourselves despite the shortcomings.
+I'm not entirely sure whether any of us ever lived up to what we imagined he expected of us, but we still try, for him, for us, for our own kids, because it makes sense to us to be a better version of ourselves despite the shortcomings.
 We learned this from him.
 All of us.

-We may have just be filling in the blanks for this life lesson as we were growing up at his table, reading the morning papers, starting with the comics, and then the little words and then eventually the crossword, all of us gradually soaking up his presence and laughter and hanging on every word.
+We may just have been filling in the blanks for these particular life lessons as we were growing up at his table, reading the morning papers, starting with the comics, and then the little words and then eventually the crossword, all of us gradually soaking up his presence and laughter and hanging on his every gesture.